 - Know your audience

 - Develop content that helps them make their decisions

-Create useful and interesting content.
-Sometime the idea of being useful is easier said than done.
-Ensure you have a deep understanding of your audience.
-Carry out your persona research, map out the question, and answer process that they are likely to follow along their journey.
-Once you establish what your audience needs you will be able to write content that excites and motivates action.
+Creating useful and interesting content is the key to online success.
+For your content to be userful, you have to get a deep understanding of your audience.
+To do this, you should carry out research on the audience to understand what they care about.
+After this, you should write content that best addresses those concerns or problems.
+Once you establish what your audience needs you will be able to write content that excites and motivates them to action.
 Avoid taking shortcuts and make sure you put in the work from the beginning in order to have a quality product in the end.